-In 2019, fewer layoffs, more quitters, and lower participation add up to a tough talent market for employers
+In 2019, smarter workers, fewer layoffs, more quitters, and lower participation add up to a tough talent market for employers

 On January 4th, 2019, the Bureau of Labor Statistics released a perplexing note: The month before, the U.S. economy added 312,000 positions, and at the same time, the unemployment rate rose to 3.9%.
 That’s because 419,000 new workers entered the workforce.
 In this article, I explore several macro trends of the U.S. labor force.